CoreMedia/feedback-hub-adapter-tutorial/example_adapter.md

 The class implements the interface `FeedbackHubAdapterFactory` which requires the implementation of the methods:

-- `String getId()`: this methods return the unique id of this adapter and is used to match the content based configuration against the actual implementation.
+- `String getId()`: this method returns the unique ID of this adapter and is used to match the content based configuration against the actual implementation.
 - `FeedbackHubAdapter create(T settings)`: this factory method creates the actual adapter instance.
 The settings interface that is passed here, contains additional fields that may have been set inside the `settings` struct of the adapter configuration.
 Usually credentials are passed to the adapter this way.
-In our example, we use this interface to pass additional configuration parameters:
+In the example, this interface is used to pass additional configuration parameters:

 ```java
 public interface WordCounterSettings {